usnistgov/NISTIR-8112/NISTIR_Metadata.md

 1. **Record Verification** - The attribute value was verified against an authoritative record or database.
 For the purposes of this schema, the term "authoritative" is used consistently with its definition in [SP 800-63-3](https://pages.nist.gov/800-63-3).
 1. **Document Verification with Record Verification** - The attribute value was verified against both an acceptable document and an authoritative record or database.
 2. **Proof of Possession** - Confirmation of an individual’s ability to demonstrate possession of a device or account is used to verify the attribute’s value.
 Certain attributes and their values, such as phone numbers and email addresses, can be verified by direct communication (SMS, voice, or email) with the entity to which the value is attributed.
 This method of verification may not be applicable to all attribute values.
 However, to a certain set of attributes, this is a legitimate approach to determining that the attribute's value is both valid and associated with the appropriate individual.
+1. **Probabilistic Verification** - The attribute provider has compared the attribute’s value to multiple non-authoritative data sources to increase the probability that the attribute value is true and belongs to the appropriate individual.
+For example, rather than verifying a user address with the post office, an AP may compare the shipping addresses from multiple  e-commerce transactions to increase confidence in the attributes’ value.
+There may be many reasons an AP leverages “probabilistic verification” including the lack of available authoritative sources or limited automated capabilities to leverage authoritative sources.
+Methods of 'probabilistic verification' should be defined in the provider's APS and should be carefully considered for potentially negative privacy impacts.
 1. **Not Verified** - The attribute's value has not been verified.

 #### 3.2.1.2.
 Currency Metadata